luojia527/DANet/README.md

 This is our implementation for the paper:

-*DANet: Deformable Attentive Network for Reinforcement Tracking Method*
+*DANet: Deformable Attentive Network for Deep Reinforcement Tracking Approach*